For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘Indeed, James can be humorous if he wants,’ Mo replied.

-‘But you need not be concerned, James,’ Eli said.
-‘When we go to the hospital, no one will see you.
-They still seem to think you’re the one who’s lying on the bed in Room 3017, where they laid your body.
+‘You need not be concerned, James,’ Eli said.
+‘When we go to the hospital, no one will see you since they think you’re lying on the bed where they laid your body in Room 3017.
 At least we’ll be with you so you’ll have someone with you besides your body.
 I’m sure that could get boring after a while since your body isn’t the most congenial company to be with these days.’

 ‘And how are we supposed to get there, in your alien ship?’

 ‘Think of Dorothy,’ he said.
 ‘You’re a fan of the Wizard of Oz, are you not?
-But before we go anywhere, you need to realise you’re no longer in Kansas.
-But then, you’re not exactly in Oz either, although, at times, it may seem you’re in a place much like that.
-Trust us; if you knew which dimension you are in, you wouldn’t even think about places like Kansas or London.
+Before we go anywhere, you need to realise you’re no longer in Kansas.
+Neither are you in Oz, although it may at times seem you’re in a place much like that.
+Trust us; if you realised which dimension you’re in, you wouldn’t even think about places like Kansas or London.

 ‘If you knew all the exotic adventures you could have in this new realm of infinite possibilities,’ Eli said, ‘you would get so excited that we might have to restrain you - not that we could!
 Then you would finally realise your struggle to extricate yourself from the Lowlands swamps was more than worth your time, effort, and money.
 Ascending this Mountain is where your real journey begins.’